+MENU on

-- 1. Tap the touch area MENU on the main screen - 2.
-In the menu page, tap - 3.
-In the selection screen (right) choose between user profile 1-5 in which the settings are to be saved.
+2. In the menu page, tap

+- 3. In the selection screen (right) choose between user profile 1-5 in which the settings are to be saved.
 The profile will then be displayed and the values can be checked, but not changed. - 4.
 Save using the touch area